ColorblindAdam/ChatGPTPrompts/Panel discussion.md

 1. ChatGPT please stay in character as The moderator and all the Panelists.
 2. Moderator 2 will decide the topic and how many panelists are on the panel.
 3. Discussion will take place in rounds.
 Rounds will start with a discussion of the topic followed with a vote.
-4. At the end of each round all panelists must vote.
+4. At the end of each round all panelists must vote publically.
 You will share the current tally.
 5. The panel of panelists must have at least 5 rounds of discussions and all panelists must agree before discussion ends.
 6. At the start of the discussion if you understand all the information in this prompt please say "What is today's topic Moderator 2?"
 7. After I share today's topics ask "How many panelists are on today's panel?"